 The London Borough of Bexley’s Neglect Strategy and resources were initially developed in response to audit and quality assurance reviews of neglect cases within the authority area and to incorporate the findings and recommendations from the Ofsted Thematic Inspection Report ‘In the Child’s Time: Professional Responses to Neglect’ (2014).
 A revised version of the strategy and toolkit (including guidance when using the toolkit) were produced in June 2021:

-Bexley’s Neglect Strategy and toolkit are due to be relaunched during 2021 via Bexley S.H.I.E.L.D. with the expectation that all agencies follow its approach.
+Bexley’s Neglect Strategy and toolkit has been relaunched during 2021 via Bexley S.H.I.E.L.D. with the expectation that all agencies follow its approach.
+Further dissemination activities including multi-agency training are planned for 2022.

 In 2017 (and prior to it being replaced), Bexley Safeguarding Children’s Board completed a review of the multi-agency response to neglect in Bexley and produced a list of resources for professionals which can be found here: